FAQS: Catalog Help

 Need better results?
 Find a database for your subject by using the Research Guides.

-The recommended search is to use Keyword with "audiobooks" and at least one other term.
+In uSearch, the default search box in the middle of the UM Libraries website, type in "audiobooks" and at least one other term.
 For instance, "audiobooks potter" will bring up a list of the Harry Potter novels that the Libraries own as recordings.

 You could use words from the title, the author's name, or the type of book, such as "mystery'.

-If you want books by a particular person, use the Author search.
-Type in their last name first!
+If you want books by a particular person, switch the dropdown to Author and type in the last name first.
 If you want to see books that other people have written about an author, such as William Shakespeare, then you would put Shakespeare in as a Subject.

 Subject searches can be tricky because the Libraries use a strict, formal set of subject terms.
-If your Subject search does not find the material that you want, try Keyword.
+If your Subject search does not find the material that you want, try Any Field.

 All the DVDs in Richter Library are on public shelves arranged by genre and may be browsed.
 DVDs at Weeks Music Library are stored behind the circulation desk.
 DVDs are also listed in the Libraries catalog just like books.

-On the Libraries home page, click on Catalog above the search box.
-If you know the exact title of the film you want, change Keyword to Title and enter the name.
+On the Libraries home page, click on Advanced Search under the orange Search button on the UM Libraries website.
+If you know the exact title of the film you want, change Any Field to Title and enter the name.

 You can do an Author search for a film.
 Authors will include the director and the principal actors.
 Always enter the name last name first; i.e., Wayne, John.